 This TV has an optional Enhanced Viewing Angle setting that's marketed to improve the viewing angle.
 The results are with the setting off, but you can see the graphs with it on below.
 Unfortunately, it doesn't improve the viewing angle:

-The Vizio V655-J09 has excellent out-of-the-box accuracy.
+The Vizio V655-J09 has excellent accuracy out-of-the-box with just a few quick settings changes.
 Only saturated blues and reds are slightly inaccurate, and the white balance is just a bit off.
 Color temperature is also close to the 6500K target.
-Sadly, gamma doesn't follow the 2.2 target for moderately-lit rooms very well, so bright scenes are over-brightened.
+Sadly, gamma doesn't follow the 2.2 target very well, so bright scenes are over-brightened.

 You can see our full calibration settings here.

-The Vizio V655-J09 has a BGR subpixel layout which could negatively impact text clarity when using it as a PC monitor.
+This TV has a BGR subpixel layout, which negatively impacts text clarity when using it as a PC monitor.
 However, it isn't a big issue and doesn't affect the overall picture quality.
 You can read more about it here.

-The Vizio V655 has an okay color gamut for HDR content.
-It has very good coverage of the commonly-used DCI-P3 color space, but its coverage of the wider Rec.
-2020 color space is limited, and tone mapping is off, which means it isn't future-proof as colors look inaccurate and don't appear as intended.
+The color gamut in HDR content is just okay.
+It has good coverage of the commonly-used DCI-P3 color space, but its coverage of the wider Rec.
+2020 color space is limited.
+The tone mapping is very bad in either color space, so most colors in HDR are inaccurate.

 Due to the lack of a wide color gamut, the color volume is disappointing.
 It displays dark colors well thanks to the high contrast but struggles with brighter colors.